boostorg/hana/doc/tutorial.md

 the same tag, `IntegralConstant<int>`.
 This allows the programmer to think in terms of that single type instead of trying to think in terms of the actual types of the objects.
-Furthermore, Hana adopts the convention of naming these tags with a capital letter, to make them stand out and differentiate them from actual types.
+Furthermore, Hana adopts the convention of naming these tags by adding the `_tag` suffix, to make them stand out and differentiate them from actual types.

 @note
 The tag of an object of type `T` can be obtained by using `tag_of<T>::%type`,